emfcamp/software_stories/volunteer_system_user_stories.md

       - over 18 or not
     - Optionally providing:
       - other contact details - key/value table for arbitrary contact types
-    - Pick which roles I'm interested in doing  - new feature/improvement?
+    - Pick which roles I'm interested in doing
     - Indicate availability to be contacted to cover shifts
       - Never
       - At any time during event
-      - In specified time windows - new feature
+      - In specified time windows

 * View all roles
     - Change which I'm interested in doing